 As stated in the article Surprising health benefits of sauerkraut written by Kimi Harris.
 The lactic acid process that naturally preserves sauerkraut is ripe with probiotic power.
 To name just a few of the good bacteria that are common to lactic acid preserved food, there is Lactobacillus acidophilus, L. bulgaricus, L. plantarum, L. caret, L. pentoaceticus, L brevis and L. thermophiles.
 There is a wide range of healthy bacteria responsible for these ferments, so you won’t find the same good bacteria count in every batch.
 Because of antibiotic use, and even the chlorine in our water, the healthy bacteria in our systems are often beaten down.
 Including naturally fermented foods such as sauerkraut is an excellent way to rebuild healthy gut bacteria levels.

 Making Sauerkraut is tough work, so we only make it twice a year at the beginning of spring and at the end of the year for Christmas!

 The Sauerkraut is a fast selling item and is not always available.
 It is a first come first serve bases.
 Each batch takes four weeks to ferment and Stephen's Orchard does not always have it in stock since it is in high demand.

-If you are interested in purchasing and can not make it to the KCMO River Market or are located out of town, you can call (913) 422-8083 to check availability and purchase your jars over the phone.
-There will be a two jar minimum for over the phone orders and each jar costs $5.00.
+If you are interested in purchasing, you can call (913) 422-8083 to check availability and purchase your jars over the phone.
+Pint glass jar of kraut is $7.00 a jar.

 Crock holding kraut with center cores.